Exchanges and Custody: Who Holds Your Keys?

 You do not have to choose between never using an exchange and keeping everything on one.
 A middle path works well for most people: treat an exchange as a doorway, not a vault.

 One rule prevents most theft: no legitimate wallet, exchange, or pool will ever ask for your recovery phrase, and nothing legitimate guarantees returns.
 Anyone who does either is trying to rob you.
-This is also why a true-solo, non-custodial pool like SoloLuck pays block rewards straight to an address you control — no company ever holds the coins on your behalf in the first place.
+With self-custody, by contrast, coins sit at an address you control and no company holds them on your behalf in the first place.

 Self-custody is a responsibility, not a magic shield